Former All Blacks coach John Hart: Frontrowers and Ben Smith in the gun after Bledisloe Cup defeat

 "The electricity that Beauden Barrett provides at 15 would be lacking in Ben Smith, so you can't quite get the same thing," he added.

-"Damian McKenzie's injury is a major injury for the All Blacks in terms of the game they were playing and they're trying now to compliment that and put something else in place that continues to have that electricity from the back."
+"Damian McKenzie's injury is a major injury for the All Blacks in terms of the game they were playing and they're trying now to complement that and put something else in place that continues to have that electricity from the back.

 "But it all goes back to the quality of the ball.
 We made so many dumb errors, gave away so many penalties so we gave away field position."